onstash/blog.onstash.me/content/blog/mental-health-perspective.md

 ## Mental & physical health are interrelated

 Mental health issues are mental stress events that puts the body in a "fight or flight response" mode.
 This also affects the physical health of the body.
-Personally, I have gone through periods of stress-eating junk food during my depressive phases.
-That deteriorated my physical health even further which affect my mental health in turn.
-It is a *vicious cycle*, unfortunately. *Smoking* and/or *drinking* and/or *smoking up* also put enormous stress on the physical health which affects the mental health drastically.
+I have gone through stress-eating junk food during my depressive phases.
+That deteriorated my physical health even further and my mental health by extension.
+It is a *vicious cycle*, unfortunately. *Smoking*, *drinking*, and *smoking up* also create enormous stress on physical & mental health states.

 ## Mental & physical stresses get accumulated